rstudio/r-community-survey/README.md

 - **slides/**: This directory holds a PDF of the slides presented at RStudio::conf 2019 along with some experimental attempts to create Xaringan R Markdown slides from the material.
 While I intended to do this initially, I only had a couple weeks between the closing of the survey and the conference, so I didn't complete the work there.

 The R Markdown document for processing the survey is `process_survey.Rmd`.
 You may need to install a variety of packages to generate the plots shown.
 You will need to use `devtools` to install `gendercode` from `github`.
 You can Google for its location.

+### 2019

+The new 2019 survey is just completing development and we plan to launch it around December 11, 2019.

+The survey in 2019 will be largely the same as in 2018, but with the addition of a few more questions regarding Python, the discoverability of packages, and R Markdown.
+We still are targeting roughly 10 minutes to complete the survey.

 Carl Howe
 RStudio, Inc.